 There is no way that is normal or natural.
 And definitely no way it is healthy!

 Blindly taking Vitamin D supplements is a dangerous practice.
 And yet so many people do it.
-They even give it to their kids (cod liver oil, multi-vitamins, fortified foods,…).
+They even give it to their kids (multi-vitamins, fortified foods,…).

 Is Vitamin D Good for Your Bones?